smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 ![real_a3_w3](real_a3_w3.png)
 Using the axial deflection calculation of the Machinery’s Handbook, the formula gave a value of 0.009 inches.
 Analysis of the FEA gave the longitudinal displacement plot (UZ), which was very similar to that of the simulation, giving a value of 0.008771 inches.
 The percent difference between these two values is an error of 2.54%.

 The major contributors to the percent error can be from assumptions made during the hand calculation.
-The machinery handbook formula is a 1D idealization which assumes that there is only axial deformation of the bar without any lateral distortion or constraints.
+The machinery handbook formula is an idealization that assumes that there is only axial deformation of the bar without any lateral distortion or constraints.
 This differs from the SolidWorks FEA model, which includes 3D solid elements that have Poisson's ratio.

 When the bar is stretched under the force/load of 300 lbf, it experiences lateral contraction.
 Due to the rigid fixed-geometry boundary condition in the model, there is a restriction on lateral contraction, which causes a stiffening effect and reduced deflection.
 For this specific design, I believe more in the SolidWorks FEA solution than the hand calculation.
 The 1D hand calculation assumes that the bar is weightless, while the FEA model considers reality.